 In fact, it is recommended that people with diabetes do not follow a low-carbohydrate diet and that they typically need 45-65% of their daily calories from carbohydrates, which is about 130 grams or 45 grams per meal (not snacks).
 (3) In order to do this, a person would have to read labels and count grams of carbohydrates, and that can get daunting.

 This is where the carbohydrate exchanges come in very handy.
-(4) Carbohydrate exchanges use a simple method, each exchange counts for 15 grams of carbohydrate and non-starchy veggies, meat and fat are free!
-Looking at the carbohydrate exchange list you will see that foods are organized by food group and you can memorize what amount of carbohydrate is in given serving of a food using the exchange system.
+(4) Carbohydrate exchanges use a simple method, each exchange counts for 15 grams of carbohydrate, and non-starchy veggies, meat, and fat are free!
+Looking at the carbohydrate exchange list you will see that foods are organized by food groups and you can memorize what amount of carbohydrate is in a given serving of food using the exchange system.

 Make sure to choose whole grains as they offer the additional health benefit of phytonutrients and increased fiber, which can help keep cholesterol in a healthy range.

 - Emadian, Amir et al. “The Effect of Macronutrients on Glycaemic Control: A Systematic Review of Dietary Randomised Controlled Trials in Overweight and Obese Adults with Type 2 Diabetes in Which There Was No Difference in Weight Loss between Treatment Groups.”
 The British Journal of Nutrition114.10 (2015): 1656–1666.
 PMC.
 Web.
 7 June 2017.